 Evan Low was elected to the California State Assembly in November 2014 to represent District 28.
 At the age of 31, Assemblymember Low became the youngest Asian American legislator to have been elected to the Assembly in state history.
 The district is located in Silicon Valley and includes Campbell, Cupertino, Los Gatos, Monte Sereno, Saratoga, and the areas of West San Jose, Willow Glen, Cambrian, and Almaden Valley in San Jose.
-Assemblymember Low chairs the Business and Professions Committee as well as the California Legislative LGBT Caucus.
+Assemblymember Low chairs the Business and Professions Committee.
 In 2015, together with Assemblymember Ian Calderon (D-Whittier), he launched the first in the state California Legislative Technology & Innovation Caucus.
 The Caucus comprises of a bi-partisan group of Senators and Assemblymembers who view this as a statewide effort to ensure that California remains the global leader in technology and innovation.

 Assemblymember Low is a lifelong resident of Silicon Valley and has been a regional community leader.
 His work within the community and deep knowledge of issues local residents faced led him to run for Campbell City Council in 2006.
 He made history as the first Asian American elected to Campbell's City Council.